Two Suspects Held During Search Operation In Sargodha - UrduPoint

 Two Suspects Held During Search Operation In Sargodha

-Police on Friday during a house-to-house search operation launched in Bhera police limits arrested two suspects over the charge of bogus documents
+Police on Wednesday arrested two suspects and recovered narcotics from them during house-to-house search operation launched here in Cantt police limits

-SARGODHA, (UrduPoint / Pakistan Point News - 15th Jan, 2021 ) :Police on Friday during a house-to-house search operation launched in Bhera police limits arrested two suspects over the charge of bogus documents.
+SARGODHA, (UrduPoint / Pakistan Point News - 20th Jan, 2021 ) :Police on Wednesday arrested two suspects and recovered narcotics from them during house-to-house search operation launched here in Cantt police limits.

-According to police, on the directions of DPO Zulfiqar Ahmed, the police along with other law-enforcement officials conducted bio-metric identification of more than 40 people in 20 houses of Chak Mubarak and adjoining areas of Bhera police stationand arrested two outlaws for possessing fake lease documents.
+According to police here on Wednesday,on the directions of DPO Zulfiqar Ahmed, the police along with other law-enforcement agencies officials conducted bio-metric identification of more than 30 people and searched 20 houses of Chak no.

+78 NB and its surroundings and arrested two accused on the charges of narcotics.

 Further investigation was underway.